 - Gmail login and authentication problems with Apple Mail?
 Try these tips!

 - Notes not working on iPadOS or iOS 13?
-Here are some helpful tips and tricks ( Along with an overview of some of the new features)
+Here are some helpful tips and tricks

 - Your guide to setting up and managing shared lists in iOS 13’s new Reminders app